In this post, we’ll look at how Halloween is making a spooky comeback in Paris and how to spend it in the French capital.

 Want to make the most of Halloween without going trick-or-treating but wondering what stays open?
 Look no further!

-- Disneyland Paris is putting on its annual Halloween festival (October 1st-November 2nd), where Mickey and friends must overcome Disney’s greatest villains.
+- Disneyland Paris is putting on its annual Halloween festival (1st October to 5th November), where Mickey and friends must overcome Disney’s greatest villains.
 Click here to find out more.